ChefData/Cloud-Migration-Proposal/Part_2-TD.md

 1. **Servers (S001 to S013):**
    - **Windows Server 2008** is no longer supported by Microsoft, so it is advisable to consider upgrading to a newer version before or during the migration.
    - **Domain Controller (S001):** Can be migrated to a cloud service offering such as AWS Directory Service.
-   - **Web Servers (S002 to S005):** These could be deployed on virtual machines in the cloud such as Amazon EC2.
+   - **Web Servers (S002 to S005):** These could be deployed on virtual machines in the cloud, such as Amazon EC2.
    - **Application Servers (S006 to S009):** These can be migrated to cloud-based virtual machines or platform-as-a-service (PaaS) offerings.
    - **Print Servers (S010, S011):** Migrating print servers to the cloud is often unnecessary, especially if the primary users of the print services are within a local office environment.
 Migrating to the cloud might introduce latency and complexity in handling print jobs over the internet and add unnecessary cost.
-If there are remote users who need access to printing services, consider hybrid solutions.
+If remote users need access to printing services, consider hybrid solutions.
    - **Database Servers (S012, S013):** These can be migrated to cloud-based database services like Amazon RDS.

 2. **Network Equipment:**
    - **Firewall (N001), Switches (N002, N003):** Typically, these would not be migrated as they are physical network devices.
-However, equivalent network configurations can be set up using AWS services like AWS VPC, AWS Network Firewall, etc.
+However, we can set up equivalent network configurations using AWS services like AWS VPC, AWS Network Firewall, etc.

 3. **Shared Storage (SAN01):**
-   - SAN devices themselves cannot be directly migrated to AWS, but the data on them can be migrated.
+   - SAN devices cannot be directly migrated to AWS; their data can be migrated.
 The SAN can be replaced with cloud storage solutions like Amazon S3, EBS, EFS or Amazon FSx for Windows File Server.

 ## Migration Strategy